hasali/UoT_SkillTest/README.md

   rn = 1;
 </code>
 <br>
-3.Calculate the total number of books published each year and display the results by year.
+3. Calculate the total number of books published each year and display the results by year.
 <code>
 SELECT
   EXTRACT(YEAR FROM published_date) AS publication_year,